 Breast Surgery – Breast augmentation or reduction can result in nerve damage to the nipple.
 Discuss the likelihood of permanent damage with your surgeon, especially if your nipple was relocated during surgery.

 Nipples – If your nipples stay flat or have a dimple when they are stimulated this can make it difficult for baby to latch.
-Read more about techniques to draw out your nipples here.
+Read more about breastfeeding with flat or inverted nipples here.

 You don’t need to do anything to ‘toughen up’ your nipples for breastfeeding.
 Your body will do this when your baby arrives.
 The best way to prepare is to become familiar with your breast.
 Seeking advice on the issues noted above will give you a great head start to any issues that may occur.